Efficient Data Analytics on Augmented Similarity Triplets: Problem Formulation

-In the second feature mapping, $x \in \cal X$ is mapped to $\Phi_2(x) \in \{-1,0,1\}^{n^2}$ as follows:
+In the second feature mapping, $x \in \mathcal{X}$ is mapped to $\Phi_2(x) \in \{-1,0,1\}^{{n\choose 2}}$ as follows:

-For both feature mappings, the kernel is given as:
+Figure~\ref{fig:featureVector} shows the feature mapping on a small example.
+For both feature mappings, the kernel is given as~\cite{Kleindessner2017Kernel}:

-Intuitively, the kernel value of $x$ and $y$, $K_1(x,y \vert {\cal T})$ counts the number of pairs having same relative ordering with respect to both $x$ and $y$ minus those having different relative ordering. $K_2(x,y \vert {\cal T})$, on the other hand, measures the similarity of $x$ and $y$ based on whether they rank similarly with respect to their distances from other objects.
-In this work, we focus on $K_1$ and use it as $K$ onwards.
-Note that all our results can be extended to $K_2$ in a straight-forward manner.
+Intuitively, the kernel value between $\vec{x}$ and $\vec{y}$, $K_1(\vec{x},\vec{y} \vert {\mathcal T})$ counts the number of pairs having same relative ordering with respect to both $\vec{x}$ and $\vec{y}$ minus those having different relative ordering. $K_2(\vec{x},\vec{y} \vert {\mathcal T})$, on the other hand, measures the similarity of $\vec{x}$ and $\vec{y}$ based on whether they rank similarly with respect to their distances from other objects.
+In this work, we focus on $K_1$ and denote it by $K$.
+Note that all our results readily extend to $K_2$.
 We use $K$ to show the improvement achieved by triplets augmentation in the quality of data analytics tasks.

-Given the triplets data $\cT$, our goal is to perform efficient data analytics tasks (computing nearest neighbors, clustering, and classification) without using the kernel.
+Given the triplets data $\cT$, our goal is to perform data analytics tasks (e.g., nearest neighbors, clustering, and classification) efficiently without using the kernel.
 Given that our data do not necessarily reside in a numeric feature space and the distance measure is not explicitly provided, we define centrality, median, and closeness as follows: